Where I Stand

 Tech in schools

-Both locally and around the nation the negative influence of phones and other technology devices like iPads and Chrome Books, and the software on them.
+Both locally and around the nation the negative influence of phones and other technology devices like iPads and Chromebooks, and the software on them, has become a pressing concern.
 I have spoken with Alice Rhee, a passionate local advocate on the topic (her web page on the topic: https://kidsoffscreensak.org/), Fairbanks Education Association leadership, and a handful of teachers and students on what current practices are, and what they like and don’t like.
 I require more information before taking a firm stand on things, but I have a few thoughts.

 I am fully supportive of the School Board’s decision this past school year to remove phones from the classrooms.